 The roots of your teeth extend below the gum line and into your jawbone, and are connected to the nerves and blood vessels within the tooth’s inner chamber, or pulp.
 If an internal tooth infection reaches the pulp and destroys the tooth’s tissues, the infection can potentially spread through the roots and to the jawbone and gum tissue surrounding the tooth.
 In severe cases of decay, a tooth may be lost, or require extraction to prevent the spread of infection and preserve your oral health.
 If disease renders your tooth useless, Dr. Fondriest may recommend replacing it with a dental implant and crown.
 A dental implant is a prosthetic tooth root made from biocompatible titanium.
 The implant is surgically inserted into the jawbone in place of the lost tooth’s root, and the jawbone fuses to the implant as it heals.
 After 4-6 months, Dr. Fondriest can attach a lifelike porcelain dental crown on top of the implant to complete your tooth replacement.

-Aside from providing expert family and cosmetic dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an Adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
+Aside from providing expert family and cosmetic dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff, and we proudly serve patients from Lake Forest and all surrounding communities.
 To schedule your consultation, call our office today at (847) 234-0517.